 WANT TO GET INVOLVED?

 HERE’S WHAT YOU CAN DO:

 Wear it loud and proud on Friday, March 3rd.
 Host your own event, start a fundraiser and get materials at www.dressinblueday.org.

 What is colon cancer?
 How does screening save lives?
 Learn about the 2nd leading cause of cancer and what you can do to reduce your risk.

 The photos and competition are fierce!
-Start planning your picture-perfect blue pose for March 1st.
+Submit your picture-perfect blue pose and vote until March 31st.